ejmastnak/ejmastnak.com/content/tutorials/deploy-laravel/deploy.md

 {{< deploy-laravel/header >}}
 {{< deploy-laravel/navbar >}}

-I have three options for you.
+This guide covers three workflows for (re)deployment of your app.
+Read through the summaries below and pick the best one for you.

 ## Option 1: Super simple redeployment